skysqlinc/skysql-docs/docs/Data loading, Migration/Migrating your existing Production DB.md

 ### Monitoring and Logging

 - **Enable Detailed Logging**: Enable detailed logging while testing the migration process to monitor and troubleshoot effectively.

-    ```sql
-    SET GLOBAL general_log = 'ON';
-    ```

-!!!
-Note
-    💡 **Enabling the general log can cause performance issues.
-It is recommended to enable it only during testing pre-migration, not on a production instance.**
+The slow_log can be enabled in the SkySQL configuration manager.

 - **Resource Monitoring**: Use monitoring tools to track resource usage (CPU, memory, I/O) during the migration to ensure system stability.
 See our [monitoring documentation](https://skysqlinc.github.io/skysql-docs/Portal%20features/Service%20Monitoring%20Panels/) for details.